nsb700/nb_predict_medical_journey/readme.md

 (6) Substantially grow ROI.

 In real world, this would not be the only tool at disposal.
-An well-informed decision would have to made by weighing predictions of this model with other tools at disposal.
+A well-informed decision would have to made by weighing predictions of this model with other tools at disposal.
 For ex: Let's say a clinical team at the payer-end already has been using medical charts for selecting patients to contact for member intervention.
 After analyzing medical charts (also see https://github.com/nsb700/statistical-indexer-medical-charts), if the clinical team is able to find say